BiocomputeLab/mctools/README.md

 ![picture alt](http://www.chofski.co.uk/images/research/phd1.jpg "Title is optional")

 Ready-to-run binary versions of the programs are provided for Windows, Linux and Mac OS X (see `bin` folder).
-However, for best performance we advise compilation from source (see `src` folder).
+However, for best performance we advise compilation from source (see `mctools` folder).

 If you make use of this software in your work we request that you cite: